 The call on every woman in leadership is to inspire young women to achieve their dreams.
 In doing so, gender equality becomes a self-fulfilling prophecy, says Retail Capital Chief Operations Officer (COO) Thea Olivier.

-Olivier, a business leader who heads up the operations at the vibrant fintech-based alternative lender to small and medium-sized enterprises (SMEs), says that over the past year, especially in the face of a global pandemic, women have excelled and proved to be highly resilient and competent businesspeople.
+Olivier, a business leader who heads up the operations at the vibrant fintech-based alternative lender to small and medium-sized enterprises (SMEs and SMMEs), says that over the past year, especially in the face of a global pandemic, women have excelled and proved to be highly resilient and competent businesspeople.
 Investing in women in leadership should form part of every business strategy.

 To demonstrate how women are making waves and enjoying success in the SME sector, Olivier points to inspiring women running SMEs who were not only able to survive, but pivot and thrive during the hard lockdown.